rf19l/pod-test-04-6/README.md

 # Sample code trying to add AEPCore dependency via cocoapods.
-Currently running into cinterop issues due to a forward enum declaration in the generated AEPCore_Swift.h
+Currently running into cinterop issues due to a forward enum declaration in the generated AEPCore_Swift.h Import the project and run gradly sync to reproduce.

 initial setup with cocoa pods.
 See error for :shared:cinteropAEPCore tasks